 Any time we head into a new season (literally and figuratively), it’s time to evaluate where we’ve been, and where we’re headed.
 As you approach a new year, a new quarter, a new milestone you may want to reflect on what went well, what didn’t, and what needs to change for you to move forward intentionally.

 In The Refreshed Therapist Network, members go through a quarterly and yearly goal-setting and reflection process.
-Today, I'm bringing you questions and strategies I use to guide members through clarifying their goals.
+Today, I'm bringing you a few of the questions and strategies I use to guide members through clarifying their goals.

 Let's get started!

 1 | Reflect On Your Quarter 1 Goals